Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Conclusions

+The next step would be to consider the perturbative S-matrix associated with the expanded action.
+This step would require to take the so-called decompactification limit, where the topology of the world-sheet changes from being the one of the cylinder to the one of the infinitely extended 2d plane, where scattering states are prepared at the infinities.
+In this procedure, the $\sigma / R$ terms, which in the cylinder topology represent corrections at large $R$ to the free field dynamics, may contribute to the quadratic Lagrangian in the decompactification limit, as $\sigma$ is allowed to span the real line.
+It would be interesting to explore if there is any procedure that allows to re-sum the $R$ corrections before taking the decompactification limit.

+There are interesting future directions regarding the expansion of the action around the periodic BMN-like vacuum.
+As shown in \cite{Fontanella:2023men}, such vacuum arise from the non-relativistic limit of the non-compact folded string with zero spin.
+Such relativistic solution has infinite energy, but it was shown that the contribution from the closed critical B-field makes it finite.
+Because of its apparent infinite energy, such solution has not been properly studied in the past as a vacuum for the relativistic action.
+However, as now we know such infinity is precisely tamed by the critical closed B-field, one could try to expand the relativistic action around it, similarly to \cite{Frolov:2002av, Beccaria:2010ry}, and the non-relativistic action may also be similarly expanded around the periodic BMN-like vacuum.
+Although we showed the action does not expand around free fields, it might still be possible to compute quantum corrections to the vacuum classical energy.

-Another interesting open question is the following: what is the holographic dual field theory of non-relativistic AdS$_5\times$S$^5$ string theory?
-Answering this question requires to define what the \emph{boundary geometry} of a string Newton-Cartan manifold is, which is still not understood\footnote{For past work on this topic, see \cite{Sakaguchi:2007ba}.}.
-The problem is that it is not yet clear how to define the boundary geometry of a spacetime which is equipped with a pair of degenerate metrics, namely $(\tau_{\mu\nu}, H^{\perp}_{\mu\nu})$.
+Other interesting, more general, questions regard the inclusion of \emph{supersymmetry} into the procedure of light-cone gauge fixing and understanding what is the holographic dual field theory of non-relativistic AdS$_5\times$S$^5$ string theory.
+Answering the latter question requires defining what the \emph{boundary geometry} of a String Newton-Cartan manifold, which in general is still an open problem.
+For past work connected to this topic, see \cite{Sakaguchi:2007ba}.

-1cm {\bf Acknowledgements} 0.1cm
+0.5cm {\bf Acknowledgements} 0.1cm

-We are extremely grateful to G. Arutyunov, N. Obers and G. Oling for spending their time in reading the manuscript and for providing very useful comments and insights.
-AF also thanks S. van Tongeren for useful discussions and for collaboration on related topics.
-We thank S. Frolov and the anonymous referee for useful comments regarding the expansion around the classical solution and the applicability of the S-matrix analysis.
-AF has been supported by the Deutsche Forschungsgemeinschaft DFG via the Emmy Noether program ``Exact Results in Extended Holography''.
+We are in debt of gratitude to our collaborator A. Torrielli, who co-authored a previous version of this manuscript but decided to opt out in this new revised version.
+We acknowledge that many of the ideas presented in this work emerged during our collaboration.
+We thank G. Arutyunov, N. Obers and G. Oling for reading a first version of this manuscript and for providing very useful comments and insights.
+In addition, we thank A. Tseytlin and S. Frolov for useful discussions related to this work.
+AF also thanks S. van Tongeren for useful discussions and for a collaboration on related topics.
+AF has been supported by the German Research Foundation DFG via the Emmy Noether program ``Exact Results in Extended Holography''.
 JMNG and AT are supported by the EPSRC-SFI grant EP/S020888/1 \emph{Solving Spins and Strings}.
+AF thanks Lia for her permanent support.

 \begin{appendices}